ascon/simpleserial-ascon/README.md

 `NUM_SHARES_NPUB`, `NUM_SHARES_AD`, `NUM_SHARES_M` and `NUM_SHARES_C` in the
 `api.h` file.

-Additionally, most masked Ascon implementations assume that the shares are (32/64-bit) rotated against each other using the parameter `ASCON_ROR_SHARES` defined in the `api.h` file.
+Additionally, the masked Ascon implementations assume that the shares are rotated against each other using the parameter `ASCON_ROR_SHARES` defined in the `api.h` file.
 The Ascon specific masking and rotation functions are defined in the Python functions `generate_shares` and `combine_shares` as well as in the C functions `generate_shares_encrypt`, `generate_shares_decrypt`, `combine_shares_encrypt` and `combine_shares_decrypt`.